DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ### Named matchers and IP filtering

 Caddy has [matchers](https://caddyserver.com/docs/caddyfile/matchers)
-which allow you to define how to deal with incoming requests.</br>
+which allow you to define how to deal with incoming requests.<br>
-`reverse_proxy server-blue:80` is a matcher that matches all requests and sends them somewhere.</br>
+`reverse_proxy server-blue:80` is a matcher that matches all requests and sends them somewhere.<br>
 But if more control is desired, path matchers and named matchers come to play.

-What if you want to block all traffic coming from the outside world, but local network be allowed through?</br>
+What if you want to block all traffic coming from the outside world, but local network be allowed through?<br>
 Well, the [remote_ip](https://caddyserver.com/docs/caddyfile/matchers#remote-ip)
-matcher comes to play, which enables you to filter requests by their IP.</br>
+matcher comes to play, which enables you to filter requests by their IP.<br>

 Named matchers are defined by `@` and can be named whatever you like.